JoseLubota/AngriEnergyConnect/README.md

 Any user can create an Employee account and after they loggin they'll be able to:

-*Create farmer accounts;
+* Create farmer accounts;
-*View all farmer and their products;
+* View all farmer and their products;
-*Filter products by farmer ID, date range and category.
+* Filter products by farmer ID, date range and category.

 While farmers will be able to:

-*View their products
+* View their products
 * Add new products

 # Requirements

-Microsoft Visual Studio 202
+* Microsoft Visual Studio 202
-.NWR 6.0 or later
+* .NET 6.0 or later
-SQL Server Optional (Express or LocalDB)
+* SQL Server, Optional (Express or LocalDB)
-SQL Server Data Tools - recommended to access database
+* SQL Server Data Tools - recommended if you desire to access database

 If you're installing Visual Studio include the following workloads:
-  ASP.NET and web development
+* ASP.NET and web development
-  .Net Core cross-platform development
+* .Net Core cross-platform development
-  SQL Server Data Tools - recommended to access database
+* SQL Server Data Tools - recommended if you desire to access database

 #  How to run the project

-*Launch visual studio
+* Launch visual studio
 * Click on "Open a project or solution"
 * Browse to the project folder and open the ".sln" file
 * In visual studio, click on  the green "Start" button